dave-borg/mag-website/themes/tailbliss/content/faq.md

 ## What is the MAG Privacy Policy?

+You can find our [Privacy Policy here](/privacy-policy).

+### TLDR;

 In short, MAG will never sell or provide your details to anyone.
 We are a non-profit organisation and have no interest in monetising mailing lists.
 We only collect your details in order to provide membership information and group updates.

-You can find our [Privacy Policy here](/privacy-policy).